rhel-labs/instruqt/satellite-advanced-topics/08-conclusion/assignment.md

 title: Conclusion
 difficulty: ""
 ---
 You've reached the conclusion of this lab.
-If you would like to explore additional Satellite features, feel free to continue.

 For more information on Red Hat Satellite, please visit the [Red Hat Satellite landing page](https://www.redhat.com/en/technologies/management/satellite).